 On top of this campaign being important to me because of my Jewish values, it is also important to me because of how domestic workers have impacted my family.
 About three years ago, right before my grandfather passed away in 2010, symptoms of dementia appeared and he started to go down hill.
 In the last year of his life, my grandfather was a completely different person.
 He went from being a gentlemen’s gentlemen, to being aggressive, unpredictable and without a filter.
 He had always been known as a brilliant man with a tremendous amount of dignity and integrity.
 He founded the oldest architectural firm in Tampa, FL, and designed the very synagogue and schools that I grew up in.
 When my grandpa changed, people became nervous to be around him, and understandably so.
 My grandmother became very overwhelmed and decided to hire a woman, Sandra, to help as a caretaker with my grandfather.
 Even though Sandra did not know my grandfather when he was healthy, she was still able to see past his behavior, and that at his essence he was a kind and gentle man.
 When she told me this, it meant the world to me that she could still see this in him.
 She was also able to firmly tell my grandfather that his behavior was not okay, and did it in a way that was without fear, judgment and a demeaning tone.
 Although my grandfather had dementia, he could always pick up when someone was talking down to him.
 I saw how it would frustrate Sandra at times, when she would witness someone being condescending to my grandfather.
 She ended up being a major source of strength amongst the family, and helped us to keep it together as we struggled with our emotions surrounding him.

 My story is only one amongst many, in which the domestic worker was a major source of strength, and the voice of reason for the family they worked for.
-I have come to learn how this is often the case with other workers, however the blessing of their presence is usually not acknowledged.
 What I hope to see happen with domestic workers is that like my grandfather, they too have their humanity more seen and respected by society.

 'What does it mean to me to have a sacred space??